Last Updated on April 13, 2023 by Prepbytes

 In the above example, we have divided the protocol data units of size 6000 bytes into 4 equal-sized (1500 bytes) new protocol data units and these new size fragments are perfect for transferring the data because, for campus and modern ethernet-based offices, 1500 bytes MTU is the standard.

-Important points about fragmentation
+Important points about Fragmentation in Networking

-Below are some important points about fragmentation:
+Below are some important points about fragmentation in networking:

 - The maximum size of an IP datagram is 2^16 – 1 = 65, 535 bytes since the IP header has a total length of 16 bits.